What Car Should I Buy?

 - Seating and cargo space: Look at how much space you and others will have in the cabin—including the number of seats—as well as the storage capacity in the trunk, hatch or bed of the vehicle.

 - Towing capacity: If you plan to tow anything with your new vehicle, you'll want to make sure it has sufficient capacity to handle it.
+Experts advise against towing more than 80% of your vehicle's rated capacity.

 - Drive type: Check to see if the car has all-wheel drive capabilities.
 If not, it can help to know whether it's front-wheel drive or rear-wheel drive.
-It's generally not recommended to buy a vehicle with rear-wheel drive if you live in an area with a lot of snow or rain.
+It's generally not recommended to buy a vehicle with rear-wheel drive if you live in an area that gets a lot of snow or rain.

 - Dimensions: You'll want to make sure the vehicle you buy fits comfortably in your garage or other parking space.
 If you're used to driving a smaller vehicle, switching to a full-size SUV or truck can be a major transition, and you'll want to make sure you're ready for it.